hotwax/oms-documentation/perryEllis/README.md

 Perry Ellis International (PEI), a leading American fashion retailer, has established a robust business model that resonates with contemporary consumers.
 PEI's strategy centers around strategic licensing, a strong online presence, and a well-developed retail network.
 PEI has a significant online presence, operating a thriving e-commerce platform.
 This digital channel allows the retailer to cater to a broader audience, including tech-savvy consumers who prefer online shopping.
 PEI maintains a substantial network of approximately 60 stores across the United States, providing customers with a physical shopping experience.
 These retail outlets complement the online platform, offering a holistic shopping journey.

 ## HotWax-Powered Brands

-## Perry Ellis and HotWax Commerce: A BOPIS Powerhouse

 **Perry Ellis International** leverages the **HotWax Commerce** platform to effectively manage its three key brands:

 * **Perry Ellis:** The iconic American brand.